TM Garret

-TM Garret Schmid (born September 28, 1975 as Achim Schmid) publicly known as TM Garret, is a German-American author, producer, filmmaker, marketing expert, radio personality, human rights activist and founder of C.H.A.N.G.E, a Memphis-based non-profit organization which engages in community outreach programs, food drives, seminars, anti-racism campaigns and anti-violence campaigns.
-He is also the founder and organizer of the annual Memphis Peace Conference, which includes an Inter-Faith and a Community Panel and was first held at Withers Collection Museum and Gallery in Memphis on Sep 29, 2018.
-He also fills-in as an anchor on weekend news on WGN-TV in Chicago.
-He is also an outspoken Interfaith activist and director and board member of World Religion Day Memphis, US ambassador for EXIT Germany and campus speaker against anti-Semitism for the Simon Wiesenthal Center.
-He has lectured at schools like Harvard, Boston Law School, Hotchkiss and Pomona.
+TM Garret Schmid (born Achim Schmid), publicly known as TM Garret, is a German-American author, producer, filmmaker, and human rights activist.
+A former white supremacist, he is the founder of C.H.A.N.G.E., a Memphis-based non-profit organization which engages in community outreach programs and anti-racism campaigns.

 Early life

-TM Garret was born as Achim Schmid in Mosbach, Germany and raised in a small nearby town.
+TM Garret was born as Achim Schmid in Mosbach, Germany, and raised in a small nearby town.
 He was raised by his mother, a cook, after his parents divorced.
-His father, a boatman, died later when Garret was 8 years old.
+His father, a boatman, died later when Garret was eight years old.
 He became attracted to Nationalist groups at the age of 13 and radicalized in the years after.

-He became a white supremacist and founded a series of racist skinhead bands with names like Celtic Moon, Wolfsrudel (Wolfspack) and Höllenhunde (Hounds of Hell).
+He became a white supremacist, and founded a series of racist skinhead bands with names like Celtic Moon, Wolfsrudel (Wolfspack), and Höllenhunde (Hounds of Hell).
 Later he became a member of a German Ku Klux Klan faction and formed his own KKK group which he later left; it disbanded in 2002.

-Today, Garret is an public speaker against hate and an anti-racist activist, and lives in Horn Lake, Mississippi.
-He legally changed his name to TM Garret Schmid in 2018.

 Career

 After leaving the white supremacist movement in 2002, Garret used his experience he collected during that time to found companies in the call-center and internet marketing industry, the music industry, and a licensed job-recruitment company.

-After he moved to the Memphis metro area to work with his long-time friend and business partner Colonel Robert Morris, he founded PicArts Media, a film production and promotion company, and Mid South Music Entertainment, a record label and booking company.
-He worked with artists like Canadian Idol runner up Jaydee Bixby, Jimmy Miles, Dani Fouts, and T. Graham Brown; TV personalities such as Mark Muller who starred in God, Guns & Automobiles; and the "princess of country music" Georgette Jones, the daughter of George Jones and Tammy Wynette.
+After moving to the Memphis metro area to work with his long-time friend and business partner Colonel Robert Morris, he founded PicArts Media, a film production and promotion company, and Mid South Music Entertainment, a record label and booking company.
+He worked with artists like Canadian Idol runner-up Jaydee Bixby, Jimmy Miles, Dani Fouts, and T. Graham Brown; TV personalities such as Mark Muller who starred in God, Guns & Automobiles; and the "princess of country music" Georgette Jones, the daughter of George Jones and Tammy Wynette.
 Garret sold the entertainment group in 2015.